-So, first step in training a dog to stop pulling, is never to walk in the direction that the dog is pulling.
+So, first step in training a dog to stop pulling is never walk in the direction the dog is pulling.
 It is not fair to the dog to use punishments in the training, unless we have already become mindful and taken control of when we are (perhaps inadvertently) rewarding our dog.

 Many Youtube clips will show you to stop if your dog pulls on the leash, and make it walk in a 360C circle around you before continuing.
 I, personally, find this approach time consuming and ineffective.
-Making the dog walk around in a circle holds no value as a correction (negative consequence) and rarely creates a lasting change in the dog’s behaviour.
-It is however a good way to get the dog back into the correct position behind your leg, so it’s great for those times when you had already missed the right moment to give a punishment.
+Making the dog walk around in a circle holds no value as a correction (negative consequence).
+This method rarely creates a lasting change in the dog’s behaviour.
+It is however a good way to get the dog back into the correct position behind your leg.
+It’s great in that way for those times when you had already missed the right moment to give a punishment.

-A punishment for pulling on the lead could be to tighten the strap of a head collar or a training harness, but for some dogs I also find that ineffective or just too unpleasant.
+One punishment for pulling on the lead is to tighten the strap of a head collar or a training harness.
+But for some dogs I also find that ineffective or just too unpleasant.

 In any case, I prefer to train the dogs to fully understand that I do not want them in front of me.
 I want the dog to choose to stay right behind my leg.
 I like to see a dog turn its head to check its position in relation to my leg and choose to draw back and avoid getting too far ahead.

 Training a dog to walk on a loose leash behind my leg is one of my favourite things to teach.
 If you would like to walk down the street in a calm and relaxed manner, without any stress on your shoulder, then please inquire about our workshops on Loose Leash Walking.
-Even owners of hard pulling dogs will see a dramatic change within the first session and after only two sessions, most dog owners have mastered taking back the control of the walk.
+Even owners of hard pulling dogs will see a dramatic change within the first session.
+After only two sessions, most dog owners have mastered taking back the control of the walk.